verdaux/BookNotes/Phrases/Impressors.md

 - [ ] Disappointing you is like choking a mermaid with bicycle chain.
 - [ ] If you want my throne, you better bring an amazing ass.
 - [ ] My ambition is handicapped by laziness.
+- [ ] What are you looking for?
+Same as you.
+Love, acceptance, solid RoI